limebat/PINN-1DBurgerEqn/midtermreport.md

 6. Optimized Training: Balance accuracy and computational efficiency by optimizing the network architecture and training parameters.

-7. Visualization and Comparison:Visualize the flowfield solution, comparing it with ana- lytical solutions to differences within numerical simulation.
+7. Visualization and Comparison:Visualize the flowfield solution, comparing it with analytical solutions to differences within numerical simulation.

 ## References